tricorder-observability/grafana/docs/sources/setup-grafana/upgrade-grafana.md

 ### Centos / RHEL

 If you installed Grafana by downloading an RPM package you can just follow the same installation guide and execute the same `yum install` or `rpm -i` command but with the new package.
-It will upgrade your Grafana installation.
+It will upgrade your Tricorder installation.

 If you used our YUM repository: